Buster Keaton: Silent films revived

+New fame in movies and television

-On April 3, 1957, Keaton was surprised by Ralph Edwards for the weekly NBC program This Is Your Life.
-The program also promoted the release of the biographical film The Buster Keaton Story with Donald O'Connor.
+On April 3, 1957, Buster Keaton was surprised by Ralph Edwards for the weekly NBC program This Is Your Life.
+The program also promoted the release of the fictionalized film biography The Buster Keaton Story with Donald O'Connor.
 In December 1958, Keaton was a guest star in the episode "A Very Merry Christmas" of The Donna Reed Show on ABC.
 He returned to the program in 1965 in the episode "Now You See It, Now You Don't".
 In August 1960, Keaton played mute King Sextimus the Silent in the national touring company of the Broadway musical Once Upon A Mattress.
-In 1960, he returned to MGM for the final time, playing a lion tamer in a 1960 adaptation of Mark Twain's The Adventures of Huckleberry Finn.
-Much of the film was shot on location on the Sacramento River, which doubled for the Mississippi River setting of Twain's book.
 In 1961, he starred in The Twilight Zone episode "Once Upon a Time", which included both silent and sound sequences.
-He worked with comedian Ernie Kovacs on a television pilot tentatively titled "Medicine Man," shooting scenes for it on January 12, 1962—the day before Kovacs died in a car crash.
+He worked with comedian Ernie Kovacs on a television pilot tentatively titled "Medicine Man", shooting scenes for it on January 12, 1962—the day before Kovacs died in a car crash.
 "Medicine Man" was completed but not aired.

+Promotional and commercial films

+Buster Keaton found steady work as an actor in TV commercials for Colgate, Alka-Seltzer, U.S. Steel, 7-Up, RCA Victor, Phillips 66, Milky Way, Ford Motors, Minit-Rub, and Budweiser, among others.
+In a series of pantomime television commercials for Simon Pure Beer made in 1962 by Jim Mohr in Buffalo, New York, Keaton revisited some of the gags from his silent-film days.

 In 1961, Keaton appeared in promotional films for Maryvale, a housing development in the western part of Phoenix.